 Counseling sessions are confidential and counselors are legally and ethically required to adhere to strict confidentiality guidelines.
 I believe confidentiality is a vital aspect of the therapeutic relationship and is necessary in order to build trust and create a safe space for exploration and growth.
 Please be aware that there are exceptions to confidentiality though, which include: if you intend to harm yourself; threaten harm against another person; report suspected child abuse, elder abuse, or abuse of a dependent adult; or if there is a court order for your counseling records.
 As a mandated reporter, I am legally required to notify the proper authorities without your consent if you disclose any of the above exceptions to confidentiality to me.
 We will discuss confidentiality and the exceptions to confidentiality during our first session.

 5. What does a therapy session look like?

-Every therapy session is unique and is tailored to the individual or couple, including your needs, strengths, and goals.
+Every therapy session is unique and is tailored to the individual, including your needs, strengths, and goals.
 For your first session, please print and bring the completed new client forms with you to your appointment.
 Once we go over the paperwork and policies, I will ask you questions about what brings you to counseling, your goals, and important background information.
 After the first session, our sessions will focus on the primary problems and concerns that brought you to counseling.
 The process is collaborative and I welcome feedback and dialogue in session about your experience, your progress, and your needs at anytime throughout our work together.

 6. How long will I be in counseling?

 Counseling usually consists of weekly sessions with each session lasting 50 minutes.
 It can be short-term and focus on a specific issue or longer-term and address more complex issues or ongoing personal growth.
 In my experience, counseling generally lasts a minimum of 12 sessions and can last more than a year.
 Please be aware that it is your right to discontinue services at any time and you may also return to therapy for a new issue or check-in after you have discontinued counseling.